rdtarvin/fall2020_ib134/tutorials/readme.md

   -Pokemon.csv

-Please follow along with the instructions providd on the Week 1 Module on bCourses.
+Please follow along with the instructions provided on the Week 1 Module on bCourses.